chriskrycho/v5.chriskrycho.com/site/library/Reading List.md

 title: Reading List
 subtitle: The books I am or plan to be reading!
 layout: page.njk
-date: 2020-07-05T21:05:00-0600
+date: 2020-07-10T09:18:00-0600
 standalonePage: true

 ---

 I try to keep this page fairly current; I last updated it on {% localeDate page.date, 'MMMM d, yyyy' %}.
 A few notes on the way this is organized and presented:

-- In the “Completed” section and for previous years, entries appear in the order I finished the books.
+- The section for each year includes all the books I read that year (including the current year), in the order I finished the books.
 - Previous years only include books from years where I actually know what I read!
 - Books are marked “(new)” if this was the first time I read them, or “(reread)” otherwise.
 - I separate out fiction and non-fiction not because I value them differently, but because they just *are* very different.